PCPaint

-Background
+History

-During the dawn of the IBM PC age in 1981, Doug Wolfgram purchased a Microsoft Mouse and decided to write a drawing program for it.
+In 1983, Doug Wolfgram bought a Microsoft Mouse and decided to write a drawing program for it.
+They named it “Mouse Draw”.
 The interface was primitive but the program functioned well.
-In February 1983, Wolfgram traveled to SoftCon in New Orleans where he demonstrated the program to Mouse Systems.
-Mouse Systems was developing an optical mouse and they wanted to bundle a painting program so they agreed to bundle in Mouse Draw.
-The original program was written entirely in Assembly language with primitive graphics routines developed by Wolfgram.
+Wolfgram traveled to SoftCon in New Orleans where he demonstrated the program to Mouse Systems.
+Mouse Systems was developing an optical mouse and they wanted to bundle a painting program so they agreed to publish Mouse Draw.
+The original program was written entirely in assembly language with primitive graphics routines developed by Wolfgram.

-In 1982 John Bridges worked for an educational software company, Classroom Consortia Media, Inc., developing and writing Apple and IBM graphics libraries for CCM's software.
+John Bridges worked for an educational software company, Classroom Consortia Media, Inc., developing and writing Apple and IBM graphics libraries for CCM's software.
 Bridges and Wolfgram were friends who had been connected through a bulletin board system developed and run by Wolfgram.
 The two collaborated cross country via the BBS, Wolfram in California and Bridges in New York.

-Apple was by this time hard at work on their new computer, Macintosh, and Mouse Systems wanted the new paint program to capture the look and feel of MacPaint.
-Wolfgram contacted Bridges and the two agreed to develop the commercial version of PCPaint, as it was to be called by Mouse Systems.
-John Bridges and Doug Wolfgram started reworking Mouse Draw into what became the world's first commercial GUI painting program for the PC.
-The program was completely re-written using Bridge's graphics library and the top-level elements were written in C rather than Assembly language.
+Mouse Systems wanted the paint program to capture the look and feel of MacPaint.
+John Bridges and Doug Wolfgram started reworking Mouse Draw into what became PCPaint.
+The program was completely re-written using Bridge's graphics library and the top-level elements were written in C rather than assembly language.
 Bridges developed the core graphics code for the first version of PCPaint while Wolfgram worked on the user interface and top-level code.
 Mouse Systems signed an exclusive agreement with Wolfgram's company, Microtex Industries, Inc., to bundle PCPaint with every mouse they sold.
+They began publishing PCPaint with their mice in 1984.

+Microsoft responded in 1985 by bundling a competing product, PC Paintbrush, with version 4 of its DOS drivers for the Microsoft Mouse, replacing its in-house Microsoft Doodle program which it published with version 1 of the DOS drivers in 1983.
+Microsoft’s mouse began to outsell Mouse Systems mouse.
+In November 1985 Microsoft bundled a cut-down version of PC Paintbrush with Windows 1.0 (called Microsoft Paint), later bundling an updated version of PC Paintbrush with Windows 3.0 (as Paintbrush), impacting PCPaint’s marketshare.

-In early 1987, Mouse Systems decided that Paint Programs weren't helping to sell mice any longer so they discontinued the bundle deal and returned rights to the code to MicroTex Industries, but retained rights to the name, PCPaint.
+In early 1987, Mouse Systems decided that PCPaint wasn't helping to sell mice any longer so they discontinued the bundle deal and returned rights to the code to MicroTex Industries, but retained rights to the name, PCPaint.
 Wolfgram then combined the paint program with a new animation system he was developing (called GRASP) and Paul Mace Software bought publishing rights to the animation system and PCPaint, which was to be renamed Pictor.
 Bridges again got involved and took over programming responsibilities for GRASP as well as PCPaint while Wolfgram focused on more of the business details.

-In creating the first version of PCPaint, Doug had a dual floppy machine with a Computer Innovations compiler on one disk and source code on the other.
+In creating the first version of PCPaint, Doug had a dual-floppy machine with a Computer Innovations compiler on one disk and source code on the other.
 John had the "luxury" of a 10MB hard disk in his XT.
 Data was exchanged daily via 1200, then 2400 baud modems.